anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 For more detailed information, refer to the [Databricks documentation](https://docs.microsoft.com/azure/databricks/clusters/configure#cluster-configurations).

-To give the Databricks platform access to _Anovos_, click on "Advanced options" and select "Add dependent libraries".
+To give the Databricks platform access to _Anovos_, click on "Advanced options" and select "Add dependent libraries" on _Job Configuration Window_.

 If you chose the default way of obtaining _Anovos_ directly from the Python Package Index, select "PyPI" as the "Library Source" and enter `anovos` as the "Package":